FDA Town Hall – Quality Management System Regulation: Risk and Design and Development, 01/14/26, Wednesday, 2:00 PM ET, US FDA, ~1 hour

 documents) to reference the new changes, references, terminology.

-One key point that was not addressed was the Final Rule / Preamble emphasis that the QMSR is not intended to, nor does not substantially change, the QMS of the old QSR, that ISO 13485 meets the basic requirements of the old 21 CFR 820, except for a change in references (generally from 820 to ISO 13485), some terminology changes, and a few legal requirements unique to the USA as required in the FD and C Act, under which the FDA acts.
+One key point that was not addressed was the Final Rule / Preamble emphasis that the QMSR is not intended to, nor does it substantially change the QMS of the old QSR, that ISO 13485 meets the basic requirements of the old 21 CFR 820, except for a change in references (generally from 820 to ISO 13485), some terminology changes, and a few legal requirements unique to the USA as required in the FD and C Act, under which the FDA acts, addressed in the new 820, Subparts A and B.

 A transcript of the meeting should be available on fda.gov in approximately 2 weeks.